Trey Johnson: 2012–13 season

 On November 6, 2012, Johnson signed with his former team Pallacanestro Biella of Italy.
 He left the club in April 2014.

 2013–14 season

 In January 2014, he signed with Marinos de Anzoátegui of Venezuela.
 On March 3, 2014, he signed with Maccabi Rishon LeZion of Israel for the remainder of the season.

 2014–15 season

 On September 25, 2014, Johnson signed with the Sacramento Kings.
 However, he was later waived by the Kings on October 25, 2014.

 On December 5, 2014, he signed with Hitachi SunRockers of the Japanese National Basketball League.

 International competition

 Johnson has played for the Qatar national basketball team.

 Television

 Johnson was followed by a film crew throughout the 2011 NBA D-League Showcase, and was the subject of a documentary.

+Coaching career

+Johnson was the associate head coach for the Alabama State Hornets basketball under head coach Mo Williams from 2020 to 2022.
+He returned to his alma mater Jackson State as associate head coach in 2022.